marcoshsq/The_Self-taught_Data_Scientist/README.md

 ## 🧠 About

-This **Self-Taught Data Science Curriculum** is a structured learning roadmap designed to provide a comprehensive education in data science and analytics, leveraging free online resources.
-Initially created as a personal guide, it is now shared for anyone who wishes to follow a similar path.
+This **Self-Taught Data Science Curriculum** is a structured roadmap that I created to guide myself in learning this field independently and for free.
+My motivation for developing this material came from my desire to deepen my knowledge in data science and analytics, making the most of the available online resources.

-This program is structured to provide an end-to-end understanding of key topics, including programming, mathematics, statistics, machine learning, deep learning, and big data.
-The curriculum was built based on high-quality, freely available courses and learning resources.
+The program covers everything from fundamentals to advanced topics, including programming, mathematics, statistics, machine learning, deep learning, and big data.
+To achieve this, I selected high-quality courses and learning materials that are freely accessible.

-If you're looking to transition into data science or enhance your knowledge, this roadmap can serve as a solid foundation.
+If you also want to learn data science on your own or expand your knowledge in the field, this roadmap can serve as a solid foundation for your journey.

 ---